 Still using data file FIRST RANGE TO TABLE EXERCISE.
 Select tab CREATING A CHART.

 STEP 1: We will be using the range to the right for creating our chart.
 But first we need to convert this range (FIGURE 1) into a table.
 That will be done next.
-Note: You do NOT have to convert a range into a table to create a chart.
-A chart can also be created from a range. |

 FIGURE 1